-The pathogen can infect buds, twigs, branches, blossoms, leaves, and fruit.
-It overwinters in infected buds and in cankers on infected twigs and branches.
-Spores produced from these infected tissues in the early spring are dispersed during rain events to infect new buds.
+The fungal pathogen overwinters in infected buds and cankers on infected twigs and branches.
+Spores produced from these infected tissues, in the early spring, are dispersed during rain events to infect new buds.
 Later in the season, other susceptible tissues can become infected when there is suitable moisture on leaves and fruit.
-The spores of this fungus, called conidia, are extremely durable and can survive in dormancy for months, exposed on the surface of a bud, waiting for just the right temperature and moisture conditions to germinate and infect its host.
-Coryneum often surprises growers as it is active early in spring at very cold temperatures.
-For example, the fungus can infect a suitable host if moisture is continuous for 24 hours or longer at only 36°F. This means that infections can occur when host plants are still dormant.
-At higher temperatures only 6 hours of continuous moisture at 77°F is necessary for infection.
-Coryneum blight can develop very rapidly under warmer temperatures with suitable moisture conditions, and will sporulate from infected tissues throughout the season during wet conditions.
+The spores, called conidia, are pigmented and are extremely durable.
+They can survive, exposed in a dormant state, on the surface of a bud for months, waiting for just the right temperature and moisture conditions to germinate and infect its host.
+This pathogen often surprises growers as it is active in the early spring at cold temperatures.

-Cultural control practices involve pruning infected twigs and branches and destroying the debris.
-Thorough pruning during the dormant season is very effective and recommended for the homeowner as a major component for managing this disease.
-During irrigation, avoid wetting of branches, twigs, leaves, and fruit.
-Chemical controls applied at 50% leaf drop include copper compounds such as Bordeaux mixture, copper based products like Kocide, and fungicides such as Ziram.
-Chemical applications such as these in the fall will help to protect buds during the dormant season.
-In the spring at shuck fall, fungicides such as Abound, Pristine, Gem, Echo 720, Bravo Weather Stik, and Ziram are effective.
-For commercial growers, protective fungicides should also be applied during frequent wet weather.
-With regard to any chemicals mentioned, read the label and follow the labeled instructions for their use.
-Mention or exclusion of trade names does not represent or imply endorsement nor criticism of any chemical product.
+Cultural control practices involve removing infected twigs and branches by pruning and destroying wood.
+Thorough pruning during the dormant season is very effective and recommended for the homeowner as a major component of management to control this disease.
+In the spring at shuck fall, fungicides such as Abound, Pristine, Gem, Echo 720, Bravo Weather Stik, and Ziram, are effective.
+For commercial growers, protective fungicides should be used during frequent wet weather events.